e-armadillo/markdown-worksheet/worksheet.md

 Ex '# Header' becomes `<h1 id="header">Header</h1>`

-Names will be converted to ids by replacing spaces with hyphens and uppercase letters with lowercase letters (think css naming convention).
+Names will be converted to ids by replacing spaces with hyphens and uppercase letters with lowercase letters (think CSS naming convention).

 Ex 'Header Info' becomes header-info